ZooBeasts/Deprecated-project-moved-to-multiagents_Reinforcement_learning_solarcells_optimization/README.md

+# Deprecated, this project is transferring to multiagents RL to do notch filter and bandpass filter.

-# Reinforcement learning multilayer materials optimization
+Reinforcement learning multilayer materials optimization